A1vinSmith/OSEP/HTB/Windows/APT/README.md

 With 2000 users, I need a way to check how much of this is valid.
 Because Kerberos is available on IPv6 (TCP 88), I can use Kerbrute to check the users.
 I’ll get a list of just the users.

-Also, Getting kerbrute to connect to an IPv6 was a bit tricky.
+Also, Getting `kerbrute` to connect to an IPv6 was a bit tricky.
 Just putting the address in as the DC didn’t work.
 Eventually I got it working using the hosts file to define the IPv6 as apt.htb.
-My hosts file will show both apt.htb and htb.local as this IPv6
+My hosts file will show both apt.htb and htb.local as this IPv6.

+A domain (-d) or a domain controller (--dc) must be specified.
+If a Domain Controller is not given the KDC will be looked up via DNS.
+But for IPV6, it needs both

 ```bash
 grep ':::' backup_ad_secretdump | awk -F: '{print $1}' > users